Study with one of our Teachers

 -

-There is no single correct way of achieving vocal freedom.
-This method is an accumulation of many influences and practices.
-The beauty of this is approach is that we are never coming at singing from just one angle.
-However, the method has been distilled down into a step by step process that is clear without being overly simplified.
+There are many useful approaches to singer training.
+The Howl Voice Method works to build functional freedom into your technique.
+This method is an accumulation of many influences and practices, and the beauty of this is approach is that we are never coming at singing from just one angle..
 In order to effectively learn you need to be challenged, and at the same time given a way to build your skills and knowledge so that you can approach difficult vocal maneuvers gradually.
-This slow and steady approach is the backbone of the method, and when employed constantly can actually increase your rate of growth exponentially.
+This slow and steady approach is the backbone of the method, and we at Howl are always working to simplify your process without skimming over vital information.

 -

 Singers are just like athletes, and for an athlete the best defense against injury is a strong body and an understanding of your capacities and limitations.
 The right training can massively increase your odds of avoiding injury, and/or help you quickly recover when anything does go wrong.
-The wrong training can actually injure your voice.
+The wrong training can injure your voice, especially if applied for a substantial length of time.

 When we begin to understand singing as an athletic endeavor as well as a creative one, we realize the necessity of having an outside set of eyes & ears.
 There is no great athlete that doesn’t have a coach.
 That coach exists to make sure they push themselves when needed, rest when required, and maintain ideal form so they are able to be as competitive as possible.
 Sustainability is key, but so is building strength and endurance.